dollardeploy/example-go/README.md

-# Simple Go Web Application Boilerplate
+# Go Web Application Boilerplate

 This is a basic Go web application boilerplate that serves a simple HTML page.
 It includes a Makefile for common development and build tasks, including cross-compilation and hot-reloading.